singingwolfboy/netlify-home/_posts/2015-10-20-netlify-news-no-6.md

  Last week we rolled out new PoPs in South America, Australia and Asia, giving you much better time-to-first-byte in those regions!

- Here's a small speedtest that shows just how fast this makes a netlify site:
+ Here's a small speedtest that shows just how fast this makes a Netlify site:

  [https://performance.sucuri.net/domain/speedtest.netlify.com](https://performance.sucuri.net/domain/speedtest.netlify.com)